whatmakeart/modeling-and-fabrication/content/modules/01-technical-sketching-fusion-360/1-2-technical-sketching-practice-exercises/index.md

 ### 3. Isometric Cube with Circles using Drawing Tools

 Once you finish the freehand isometric cube, draw the same cube on a new sheet of paper but this time use your drafting tools.
 Although freehand sketching is great and very important, often we have to take our freehand sketch ideas and refine them for presentation.
+Video demos of using drawing tools to draw [isometric cubes](https://www.youtu.be/7t4ycR3fXJ4) and [isometric circles with a compass](https://www.youtu.be/EaTwlLaMYao).

 </div>